-A number of legal scholars have written about the original meaning of emolument in the Constitution.46 All of these legal scholars have started with the assumption that emolument had two or more discrete meanings in the Founding Era and have taken as their task determining which of those meanings provides the appropriate interpretation for application of the Emoluments Clauses of the Constitution.47 This same assumption framed the federal litigation.
-For example, in the Maryland case, District Court Judge Peter Messitte began his analysis of "Original Public Meaning" by saying "the parties apparently agree that the term 'emolument' had at least two meanings at the time of the Constitutional Convention."48
+35 See Norman L. Eisen, Richard Painter & Laurence H. Tribe, THE EMOLUMENTS CLAUSE: ITS TEXT, MEANING, AND APPLICATION TO DONALD J. TRUMP, Brookings Institution Dec.
+16, 2016, the assumption that emolument had two or more discrete meanings in the Founding Era and have taken as their task determining which of those meanings provides the appropriate interpretation for application of the emoluments clauses of the Constitution.
+This same assumption framed the federal litigation.
+For example, in the Maryland case, District Judge Peter Messitte began his analysis of "Original Public Meaning" by saying "the parties apparently agree that the term 'emolument' had at least two meanings at the time of the Constitutional Convention."
+36

-We started with a very different approach, sometimes referred to as "grounded theory": an approach that "begins with observations rather than hypotheses and seeks to discover patterns and develop theories from the ground up, with no preconceptions."
-We also framed our work with a specific research question prompted by the current controversies over President Trump's business activities: "Is there evidence that Americans in the Founding Era could have used the word emolument to describe revenue derived from ownership of a hotel?"
+We started with a very different approach, sometimes referred to as "grounded theory": "an approach [that] begins with observations rather than hypotheses and seeks to discover patterns and develop theories from the ground up, with no preconceptions."
+We also framed our work with a specific research question prompted by the current controversies over President Trump's business activities: "Is there evidence that Americans in the Founding Era could have used the word "emolument" to describe revenue derived from ownership of a hotel?"
 This research question did not require us to try and develop a general definition of emolument but only directed our research to looking for evidence of how emolument was used in the Founding Era.

-We began without any preconceived assumption that emolument had two or more distinct meanings in the Founding Era, and in the end
+We began without any preconceived assumption that emolument had two or more distinct meanings in the Founding Era, and in the end found extensive evidence that emolument had a very broad meaning rather than identifiable discrete different meanings.